 You may not need to file for a Consumer Proposal.
 Explore other options that are available to you

-Just like with other debt consolidation options, a Consumer Proposal is right for some people, but not for everyone.
-It depends on if someone is working, the type of debts they have, how much they owe and their overall situation.
+Just like with other debt consolidation options, a Consumer Proposal is a good fit for some people, but not for everyone.
+It depends on a number of things including if someone is working, the type of debts they have, how much they owe and their overall financial situation.

 Contact Us for More Information About Filing For a Consumer Proposal

-To help you decide if filing for a Consumer Proposal is the right option for you, contact us to find out about all of your debt consolidation options.
-One of our Counsellors will be happy to look at your whole financial situation carefully and answer your questions.
+To help you figure out if filing for a Consumer Proposal is the best option for you, contact us to find out about all of your debt consolidation options.
+One of our Counsellors will be happy to look over your whole financial situation carefully and answer your questions.
 Our appointments are free, confidential and without obligation.
 Call us at 1-888-527-8999, email us or chat with us online right now.